clintstevenson/halloween/README.md

 * Raspberry Pi 4
 * PIR (Passive Infrared sensor) - https://www.amazon.com/dp/B00JOZTAC6
 * 2 Channel Relay.
 This relay only supports 10A passthru so make sure you're not running something large (e.g. vacuum or toaster) through it.
 LED lights are probably what you should use. - https://www.amazon.com/dp/B00E0NTPP4
-* 22 AWG Jumper cables.
-I recommend 22 AWG for power.
-You can also use the 22 AWG for the periphrial signal as well. - https://www.amazon.com/dp/B07XMHHRDY
+* 22 AWG jumper cables.
+Use 22 AWG for power.
+You can go smaller for the signial wire and use 24 AWG but if you already have the 22 AWG wire then that will work perfectly fine. - https://www.amazon.com/dp/B07XMHHRDY
-* Python 3.7 (other versions of Python will likely work just fine)
+* Python 3.7 (other previous versions of Python will likely work just fine)
 * Jupyter Notebook
 * External speakers
 * 2 x 15A recepticals.
 One as the always "hot" source power for the RPi and the external speakers to connect.
 The second receptical is to be switched on/off via the relay.
 The relay receptical will have the tab removed to create two outlets that can be switched on/off using the two difference channels on the relay.